The Bachelorette Stars: Ranked By Relationship Length!

+Michelle Young and Nayte Olukoya are no Katie and Blake.
+We're not saying that.
+But they are all too human.

+Even in the best circumstances, it's tough out there for a couple that meets in the bubble of Bachelor Nation.

-Isn't it obvious?
-This is a dating competition throwing two people together under a pretense that is literally impossible to sustain.
+This is a dating competition throwing people together under a pretense that is literally impossible to sustain.

-Can they transition into real life, establish a new normal and make it work?
-They can, but often times, they fall short of that goal.
+Can they transition into a new normal?
+Grow together?
+Make it work?
+Sure, but often times, they fall short.

-Which stars made it work?
+Which stars made their true love last?

+Which ones fell in love so hard, yet flamed out so hilariously fast you can barely even call it a relationship?

-We have ranked the 16 stars of The Bachelorette based on who was most successful at finding love during her stint as queen.
+Below, we've ranked the Bachelorettes based on who was most successful at finding love in her stint as queen.

-See how they stack up from worst to first, and see if C-squared can find what some (if not all) of her predecessors have found ...
+See how they stack up from worst to first, and say a prayer that it works out for Michelle and Nate ...

 1.